da1csb/SIEM-Honeypot-Azure/README.md

 Logs → KQL Queries → Analysis → Global Attack Map Visualization

 ## Attack Simulation
-The Windows VM was intentionally exposed to the internet to attract unauthorized login attempts.
-Failed authentication events were generated and logged under Windows Security Event ID 4625.
+The Ubuntu VM was intentionally exposed to the internet to attract unauthorized login attempts.
+Failed authentication events were collected and analyzed using Sentinel.

 ## Detection & Monitoring
 - Security logs ingested into Log Analytics